* Click here to find Game Day Volunteering opportunities *

 Come help us Keep Neyland Beautiful and shutout waste.

 Rocky Top Recycling

-All fans entering tailgating areas will receive a blue bag for recycling and a clear plastic bag for landfill waste.
+All fans entering tailgating areas will receive a green bag for recycling and a clear plastic bag for landfill waste.
 The more recycling you have, the better!
 UT earns money for recycling some materials but must pay to have trash disposed.
 Recycling around Rocky Top helps divert waste from landfills and keeps Vol dollars right here in Big Orange Country.